Stipa Data Collection Protocol

 (number type only)

 Unit of measure.
 Default is no unit of measure.
-Alphanumeric 40 No
+String 40 No

 Tool Measurement tool.
-Default is no measurement tool. {clinometer, gps} NA No
+Default is no measurement tool.
+String in set {clinometer, gps} NA No

 StartYear